This quick tutorial shows you how to log out of WordPress.

 This is not the same as the default WordPress expired session notice that users will sometimes get when working on their site …

 (Default WordPress ”Session Expired” notice)

-The WP Idle Logout plugin lets the site administrator specify how long a user can be inactive on the site, before their session is automatically expired, giving you precise control of this event
+The WP Idle Logout plugin lets the site administrator specify how long a user can be inactive on your site, before their session is automatically expired, giving you precise control of this event

-To install the plugin, go to your WP admin dashboard and in the “Add Plugins” screen (Plugins > Add New), type “wp idle logout” in the keyword search field, then click “Install Now” and activate …
+To install the plugin, go to your WordPress admin dashboard and in the “Add Plugins” screen (Plugins > Add New), enter “wp idle logout” in the keyword search field …

 Once the plugin has been activated, you can configure plugin settings by selecting the Settings > Idle Logout menu …

 - Idle Time – specify how long (in seconds) that users can be idle before the system will log them out